aghataquee/Timeline--App/README.md

    cd my-timeline-app
 # Dependency Installation
 npm install
+npm run dev
-# Run on your server on localhost://5173
+Run on your server on localhost://5173